 Their plans will make for a self-supporting garden city providing homes, employment and facilities that represent the very best town planning and place-making principles.

 As part of this strong commitment, more than $500 million will be invested into the new community to fund essential infrastructure.
-This will comprise $178 million for State infrastructure, including major road upgrades, a public transport interchange, bus-only roads, two new public primary schools, a new public K-12 school, a private K-12 school site, local playing fields and a recreational lake.
+This will comprise $178 million for State infrastructure, including major road upgrades, a public transport interchange, a road network that provides for efficient bus operation, two new public primary schools, a new public K-12 school, a private K-12 school site, local playing fields and a recreational lake.
 In addition, around $350 million will be invested into local infrastructure including local roads and parks, community facilities, and a local aquatic centre.
 Key highlights of Wilton New Town include: